samuelgoto/Administration/proposals-CG-WG.md

     * Products of the prior stage and
     * The CG consensus that the problem is worth spending the CG’s time working on
   * Entrance artifact
-    * A FedID repo gets created in the CG for the champions to develop the feature (e.g. [example](https://github.com/fedidcg/CrossSiteCookieAccessCredential))
+    * A FedID repo gets created in the CG for the champions to develop the feature (e.g. [example](https://github.com/fedidcg/CrossSiteCookieAccessCredential)).
+Small features that can live as issues don't need to have full repos.
   * Exit criteria
     * An [explainer](https://tag.w3.org/explainers/)
     * A specific proposal under consideration (with varying degrees of specificity, e.g. from code samples to a spec PR)
-    * Alternatives considered Issues filed by FedID CG members in the repo
+    * Alternatives considered
+    * Knonwn issues identified
     * Implementation experience (e.g. a prototype, dev trials, origin trials, etc)
     * Evidence of developer demand
   * Purpose